-Figure 2 shows the drop in employment during the downturn by state, using the same color coding as Figure 1.
-For example, in the hard-hit states, shown in red here, employment fell by 8 percent or more.
+employment fell by 8% or more.
 The overlap with the pattern of house price declines is striking.
 The states where home prices fell most were generally among those that suffered the worst job losses during the recession.
-In states where prices fell less, employment declined less.
+In states where prices fell less, employment declined less (Williams 2012a).

 To be sure, this overlap was not perfect.
 Employment fell in all but North Dakota and Alaska, with sharp declines registered even in some states where the housing bust wasn't harsh.
 Examples include Indiana, Ohio, and South Carolina.
-One reason this happened is the tight web that binds economic activity in far-flung places in the modern world.
-When under water homeowners in the Central Valley put off buying new cars, auto workers in Indiana may lose their jobs.
+One reason this happened is the tight web that binds economic activity in far-flung places in the modern world (Mian and Sufi 2011).
+When under water homeowners in the Central

+Valley put off buying new cars, auto workers in Indiana may lose their jobs.

-But, what is fascinating, and perhaps surprising, is this: The close relationship between the fall in home prices and state economic activity has largely disappeared during the recovery.
+But, what is fascinating, and perhaps surprising, is this: The close relationship between the fall in home prices and state economic activity has largely disappeared during the recovery (Williams 2012a).
+Figure 3 shows state employment gains during the rebound.
+There's almost no systematic relationship between employment growth and home price declines.